ABOUT

 But the pain and bad mood continued, and so finally, I left.
 I become a ski instructor in Taos, NM, and a waitress at Taos Pizza Out Back.
 I felt completely better.

 It wasn’t.
-Though the mission of the organization was inspiring, I was less influenced by the great mission and more influenced by my immediate boss, who I thought was horrible.
-He yelled at people and called them names.
+Though the mission of the organization was inspiring, I was less influenced by the great mission and more influenced by my immediate boss who yelled at people and called them names.
 He managed up beautifully.
 I did not, and also had no idea what it meant to handle such a situation with real integrity.
 My strategy was to complain behind his back to anyone who would listen.
 This didn’t go well for me.

-I went to work as a telecommunications lawyer for a large, national firm, and nearly died of boredom.
+I quit, and went to work as a telecommunications lawyer for a large, national firm.
+I nearly died of boredom.

 I felt like this: